possibly a new sticker for the tidyverse for from nounproject

 graaf(df) %>% grab(enemies)

-In this case the select verb will subset nodes and the grab verb will select relationships.
+verb will select relationships.
 It would be cool if we could pass in the name of the nodes or the types of edges without having to communicate strings.

 Node Selection

-Let's first implement select.
+Let's first implement select

 select.graaf <- function(graaf, ...){